harshaislive/10cent/Interactive_Questions.md

 - "I often look for them"

 **Insights**:
-- For city/childhood memory answers: "That's exactly why 30 nights a year could change everything."
+- For city/childhood memory answers: "The stars didn't go away.
+You did.
+30 nights a year brings the universe back into view."
-- For occasional/travel answers: "You remember what clarity feels like.
-What if you could have that 10% of your year?"
+- For occasional/travel answers: "A glimpse is nice.
+A gaze changes your perspective.
+Don't settle for glimpses."
-- For regular/often answers: "You're ahead of most.
-Imagine making that 10% of every year—fully immersive."
+- For regular/often answers: "Then you know how small our problems look from down here.
+Keep looking up."

 ---